iosjulianne/Async-SwiftUI-Combine/Ch 7/NotesChapter7.md

 **What is Functional Reactive Programming?**

 Everything that happens is an event<br>
-Events usually happen asynchronously (not at the same time)<br>
+Events usually happen asynchronously (not at the same time)

+Ways to deal with asynchronous behavior:

-Old way: delegates and callbacks<br>
+1. 	delegates and callbacks
-Better way: reactive programming <br>
+2. 	reactive programming<br>

-Events are sent by an event source<br>
+		- Events are sent by an event source<br>
-Interested parties can register to receive certain events<br> More often than not, streams of events need to be transformed to make them more useful for the respective subscriber
+		- Interested parties can register to receive certain events<br>
+		- More often than not, streams of events need to be transformed to make them more useful for the respective subscriber

 Combine v RxSwift - Combine is more deeply integrated into Apple’s platforms since it is made by Apple